7 Days in Austria

 Morning

-Sit right side of bus for lake views
+Sit left side on Hallstatt train for lake views final 20 minutes

 Lunch